0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 ```

-### 6. Create VFN configs, and deploy the VFN.
+## 6. Create VFN configs, and deploy the VFN.

-6.1 Follow step no. 1 to install binaries
+6.1 Follow [step 1](#1.
+Set up a host) to set up a new host and install binaries

+#### Return to validator machine

-6.2 #### Update validator 0L.toml file
+6.2 Update validator 0L.toml file

 Under `profile` include a `vfn_ip` field, with the IP address.
 This will simplify and correctly display networking addresses for the info helpers.